checosdovalina/treeApp/replit.md

   - Quote notifications to admin for new quote requests
   - Professional HTML templates with brand colors (#1F4287) and styling
   - Non-blocking email sending (doesn't fail order/quote creation if email fails)
-- **Next Steps**: Once treeuniforme.com is fully verified in Resend, update FROM_EMAIL in email.service.ts to enable emails to all customers
+- **Next Steps**:
+  1. Wait for treeuniforme.com DNS verification (check resend.com/domains periodically)
+  2. Once verified, change FROM_EMAIL in server/email.service.ts to 'pedidos@treeuniforme.com'
+  3. Then emails will be sent to all customers (not just admin)

 ### UI Libraries
 - **Radix UI**: Component primitives